allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 ## Should I worry about scalability in terms of Tasks ingestion and processing?

 Yes, the Cloud Tasks [documentation][8] states: *"Google's infrastructure is designed to operate elastically at high-scale: most layers can adapt to increased traffic demands up to massive scale.
 A core design pattern that makes this possible is adaptive layers -- infrastructure components that dynamically re-allocate load based on traffic patterns.
 This adaptation, however, takes time.
-Because Cloud Tasks enables very high volumes of traffic to be dispatched, it exposes production risks in situations where traffic can climb faster than the infrastructure can adapt."* Check this link for more details.
+Because Cloud Tasks enables very high volumes of traffic to be dispatched, it exposes production risks in situations where traffic can climb faster than the infrastructure can adapt."*

 ## Does Cloud Task support the "fan-out" pattern?